 During the common practice period, the above method for leading the parts through the dissonances has been progressively weakened; since the ending of the sixteenth century, various exceptions have arisen, and the treatment of dissonance has become more freer.
-If a dissonant interval is introduced without preparation, then the two notes should enter by contrary motion, making the smallest possible movement (preferably one degree).
-However, to avoid the preparation or the resolution of the dissonances requires the awareness of the resulting effects: by properly preparing and resolving the dissonances, smooth and solid chord connections will certainly arise.
-The ability of writing fluent harmonies, then, can be exploited for to obtain much more complex artistic products, where the missing of the preparation and/or the resolution of the dissonances is the result of a conscious act.
-In other words, before taking part to a motor-bike competition, one should be able to ride a bicycle.
+If a dissonant interval is introduced without preparation, then the two notes should enter by contrary motion, making the smallest possible movement (semitone or tone).

-11-Voice-leading in minor tonality
+11-Traditional voice-leading in minor tonality